 Creates a massive black and purple Void Breach that will slowly move toward your units - the screen will momentarily flash black when the spell is cast.
 The Void Breach cannot be destroyed, only avoided.
 Any of your units near the Void Breach will be slightly slowed.
 The Void Breach will unleash a storm of devastating Void Lightning to any enemy units in a small area around it every few seconds.
 It is thus vital to avoid getting too close to the Void Breach.
 If you see it coming, run away from it, and avoid getting cornered by it.
 It will eventually dissipate on its own with an audible noise.

 Morganem’s most powerful spell, this ability creates five runes arranged in a circular shape near the centre of the battlefield.
 Once all the runes are formed, they will start to ‘connect’ to each other, slowly forming a pentagram star.
 If the star is allowed to form completely, it will quickly become enclosed in a pentagon, and then trigger, instantly killing all your heroes, regardless of where they are on the battlefield.
 Causing a modicum of damage to a rune temporarily ‘disrupts’ it – this prevents it from forming any additional connections for as long as it remains disrupted.
-However, as long as all five runes are present, disrupted runes will suddenly heal back to full health and thus become active again every few seconds.
-There are only two ways to stop the Apocalypse spell from triggering.
+However, as long as all five runes are present, disrupted runes will heal back to full health if you stop attackin them, thus becoming active again.
+There are only three ways to stop the Apocalypse spell from triggering.
 The first is to destroy one of the runes – however, their HP is so high that this is exceptionally difficult.
-The other option is to have all five runes disrupted at the same time.
-This is the better option, but requires all five companions to split up, each targeting one rune, and then attack all five runes at the same time.
+The second option is to have all five runes disrupted at the same time.
+This is the best option, but requires all five companions to split up, each targeting one rune, and then attack all five runes at the same time.
 Be prepared to use an emergency Mana Splinter if it becomes necessary for survival during this dangerous maneuver.
 The last option is to kill Morganem before the spell triggers, but this is not advised unless you are completely certain you'll be able to do this very quickly.

 This site and its